-- 1. Initiate and facilitate at least bi-weekly (every 2 weeks) case management meetings (based on need) with participants to develop and track individualized goals through the TILP.
-Meetings should be in-person at easily accessible community locations however, to accommodate a participant's schedule, meetings may be scheduled over the phone.
-Youth in the Scattered Housing Option will also meet once per month at their residence so staff can ensure the placement remains safe and stable. - 2.
-Develop professional relationships with participants and guide them towardunderstanding their needs and goals to support their progression and attainment of their educational/vocational goals. - Offer guidance and assistance and facilitate connections to community resources for which participants are eligible.
-These should assist them with the realization of their TILP goals as well as benefit them upon exit from the program.

-- 4. Provide mentorship including guidance and assistance in areas such as participant's general needs; progress towards goals; and direct linkages to education, employment, financial, housing or other community resources. - 5.
-Provide direct accompaniment and advocacy, including but not limited to, accompanying participants to community-organizations or non-profits to demonstrate how to successfully request services.
-Services to be requested/provided must help to ensure that the young-adult is learning the skills necessary to live independently at the conclusion of their time in the program. - 6.
+- 1. Initiate and facilitate bi-weekly case management meetings with participants to develop and track individualized goals through the TILP.
+Meetings should be in-person at easily accessible community-based locations.
+However, to accommodate a participant's schedule the Contractor may schedule meetings over the phone.
+In addition, Contractor will schedule monthly meetings with participants in the Scattered Housing Option.
+These meetings will occur at the participant's residence to ensure the placement remains safe and stable. - 2.
+Develop professional relationships with participants and guide them toward understanding their needs and goals to support their progress towards, and attainment of, their educational/vocational goals. - 3.
+Offer guidance/assistance to make, and facilitate, connections to community resources for which participants are eligible.
+Service connections should assist them with the realization of their TILP goals to benefit the participant's exit from the program. - 4.
+Provide mentorship to include guidance and assistance in areas such as participant's general needs, progress towards goals, and direct linkages to education, employment, financial, housing, or other community resources. - 5.
+Provide direct accompaniment and advocacy.
+This includes, but is not limited to, accompanying participants to community-organizations or non-profits to demonstrate how to successfully request services.
+Services requested or provided must help ensure that the participant is learning the skills necessary to live independently upon program exit - 6.
 Provide information and referrals for any unmet needs identified during the assessment to help participant achieve their TILP goals.
 This includes working directly with participants to ensure they understand how to access services and/or complete required life tasks.
-Topics may include, but are not limited to: - a.
-General Life Tasks/Adulthood: self-esteem, child care, responsibilities of having a vehicle; - b.
-Housing: landlord/tenant rights, apartment cleanliness, roommate mediation; - c.
-Budgeting to maximize income: financial literacy, planning nutritious and healthy meals, comparison shopping; - d.
-Accessing resources: public benefits/financial assistance, medical services, transportation; - e.
-Employment: career planning, job readiness, search, application, interviewing, Workforce Investment Opportunity Act (WIOA), employer benefits; - f.
-Education: applying for scholarships/financial aid, registering for classes.

-G. Crisis Intervention and Support
+Topics include, but are not limited to, the following: - a.
+General Life Tasks/Adulthood: self-esteem, childcare, responsibilities of having a vehicle - b.
+Housing: landlord/tenant rights, apartment cleanliness, roommate mediation - c.
+Budgeting to maximize income: financial literacy, planning nutritious and healthy meals, comparison shopping - d.
+Accessing resources: public benefits/financial assistance, medical services, transportation - e.
+Employment: career planning, job readiness, job search, application, interviewing, Workforce Investment Opportunity Act (WIOA), employer benefits - f.
+Education: applying for scholarships/financial aid, registering for classes - G. Crisis Intervention and Support, Contractor will: